Abstract

 *log-lisp-warnings-p*

 Whether unhandled warnings in handlers should be logged.
-See also*LISP-WARNINGS-LOG-LEVEL*
+See also*LISP-WARNINGS-LOG-LEVEL*.
+The default value isT.

 [Special variable]